Serve in anOld-fashioned glass

-SHAKE all ingredients with ice and strain ice-filled glass.
+SHAKE first 5 ingredients with ice and strain back into shaker.
+DRY SHAKE (without ice) and fine strain into ice-filled glass.
 DRIZZLE red wine around the surface of the drink.

 A classic bourbon-based Whiskey Sour made more interesting – both visually and in flavour by the addition of a float of red wine.

 Egg white is not classically used in a New York Sour but some prefer this drink with the mouthfeel and change of appearance egg white imparts.